george-labs/george-backend-hiring/docs/assumptions.md

 - words starts with minus sign are ignored
 - words ends with minus sign are ignored
 - I would ask business guy, what 'containing' means to clarify behavior

+## Iteration 6

+- decimal precision can be change (instead of '4.333333333333333')
+- edge cases needs to be tested / fixed -> I did not finish that part
 -